-For the year ended December 31, 2013, there were transfers of \$9.7 million between Level 2 and Level 3 portfolio investments.
-The transfers represent private placement investments which are valued based upon third party quotes with limited activity.
+For the years ended December 31, 2014 and 2013, there were transfers of \$4.7 million and \$9.7 million, respectively, between Level 2 and Level 3 portfolio investments.
+The transfers represent private placement investments which are valued based upon third party quotes with limited activity and observability of inputs.
 In prior periods, these were classified as Level 2 fair value measurements.
-As of December 31, 2013, the Company obtained information regarding the quotes, including the number of quotes used to value these investments.
-Given the lack of observable inputs of the third party quotes, these investments were determined to be Level 3 fair value measurements as of December 31, 2013.
-There were no transfers into Level 3 during the year ended December 31, 2012.
+As of December 31, 2014, the Company obtained information regarding the quotes, including the number of quotes used to value these investments.
+Given the lack of observable inputs of the third party quotes, these investments were determined to be Level 3 fair value measurements as of December 31, 2014.